top of page

 Staff Costs Beyond Payroll

-Payroll is only part of the picture.
-Onboarding, training, meetings, and administrative time all take resources.
-Recognising these early helps create a more accurate view of your long-term staffing needs.
+Payroll is just the tip of the iceberg.
+Onboarding, training, team meetings, and administrative work all take time and resources.
+Accounting for these factors early gives a more accurate picture of your staffing needs and long-term costs.

 Intro Offers and Customer Retention

-Introductory offers are only effective when paired with a clear path to conversion.
-Understanding how long clients typically stay, which pricing options they choose, and how their behaviour changes over time helps you refine your approach.
+Introductory offers only work when paired with a clear path to retention.
+Understanding how long clients typically stay, which pricing options they select, and how their behaviour evolves helps you refine marketing and pricing strategies to keep clients engaged.

 Software and Systems

-Booking platforms, CRM tools, payroll software, and communication systems shape both client experience and operational efficiency.
-Planning these choices early keeps operations smooth and predictable.
+Booking platforms, CRM tools, payroll software, and communication systems all affect both client experience and operational efficiency.
+Choosing and planning these systems early keeps your operations smooth and predictable.

-Ready to bring clarity and structure to your studio planning?
-Use Wel-B to explore your numbers, test different scenarios, and make confident decisions as you grow your business.
+Running a studio successfully requires more than passion—it requires insight, foresight, and structure.
+With WEL-B, you can explore your numbers, test different scenarios, and make confident decisions as you grow your business.

 Comments